Welcome from the Associate Dean, Postgraduate Medical Education

 |12||Monday, May 9, 2022||Sunday, June 5, 2022||Monday, May 23 (Victoria Day)|

 New residents can find out about Payroll and Benefits, MSP Enrolment, accessing their T2202A, and more at the Payroll, Health & Benefit Forms section of the PGME website.

 All residents must obtain an educational license from the College of Physicians and Surgeons of BC (“the College”) prior to the commencement of training.
-Until your license is in place, you will not be permitted to start your residency program.
+Until you have received confirmation from the College via email that your license has been issued, you will not be permitted to start your residency program.

-IMPORTANT: please be sure to complete your entire application process (i.e both the online portion and the submission of documentation) by the deadlines stated in the email from the College.
-This will ensure that you are licensed for July 1, 2020 in a timely manner.
+IMPORTANT: please be sure to complete your entire application process (i.e complete the online application form, make payment of your fees and submit supplementary documentation, if required) by the deadlines stated in the email from the College.
+This will ensure that you are licensed for July 1, 2021 in a timely manner.

 New residents can find out about immunizations, health and safety procedures, and more at the Occupational Health & Safety section of the PGME website.

 COVID-19 Vaccination: BC Health Authorities will be providing information and processes specifically for incoming residents to self-report their COVID-19 vaccine status.
 This information will be coming from the Health Authorities soon, and this page will be updated immediately upon receiving this information.